systemd/zram-generator/man/zram-generator.conf.md

   Format the device with a file system (not as swap) and mount this file system over the specified directory.
   When neither this option nor `fs-type`= is specified, the device will be formatted as swap.

+  Note that the device is temporary: contents will be destroyed automatically after the file system is unmounted (to release the backing memory).

 * `fs-type`=

   Specifies how the device shall be formatted.
 The default is *ext2* if `mount-point` is specified, and *swap* otherwise.
 (Effectively, the device will be formatted as swap, if neither `fs-type`= nor `mount-point`= are specified.)

+  Note that the device is temporary: contents will be destroyed automatically after the file system is unmounted (to release the backing memory).

   Also see systemd-makefs(8).